-An in-depth study of the important diseases in the Atlantic region with particular attention to diseases affecting field crops, fruit and vegetable crops, turfgrasses, and greenhouse crops.
-Included are a research project and seminar.
+An in-depth study of the important plant diseases representative of the major groups of pathogens, with particular attention to diseases affecting field crops, fruit and vegetable crops, turfgrasses, and greenhouse crops.
+Labs deal with advanced techniques used in plant pathology, such as ELISA for virus identification, R-PAGE for viroid identification, TLC for mycotoxin identification, and preparation of materials for scanning electromicroscopy.